+Bathroom storage ideas are essential to making the bathroom work for you.
 A bathroom has many demands put upon it, not only to be a practical, user-friendly room but also as a tranquil place to relax.

-It might be that you can clear out an old cupboard or replace it with one larger console or one-off vintage piece.
+It might be that you can clear out an old cupboard or replace it with one larger console or a one-off vintage piece.
 The trick is to add to what is already there without cluttering the main room.

 1. Reflect light and boost space with a mirrored cabinet

 Not only is it useful for those smaller everyday items, good cabinets are full of loads of extras to help you stay organized, such as internal drawers and compartments and even magnetic strips to hold your tweezers and scissors.

 2. Fit storage that doesn't overpower the room